 Depending on your career, you may be eligible for loan repayment assistance programs.
-Some states offer loan repayment assistance to healthcare professionals, lawyers, social workers and teachers to encourage workers to live and work in high-need areas.
-Visit your state department of education to find out if student loan programs are available where you live.
+Some states offer loan repayment assistance to healthcare professionals, lawyers, social workers, and teachers to encourage workers to live and work in high-need areas.
+Visit your state department of education website to find out if student loan programs are available where you live.

 Student Loan Refinancing With a Private Lender